lhbflora/Bike_Project/README.md

 ## Data Analysis
 After cleaning the data, the exported csv data can be analysis in Python.
 The processed fileis around 1.57GB.
-To reduce the size of data, I divided the file into different parts according to the analysis usage.
+To reduce the size of data, I divided the file into different parts according to the analysis usage so in this repository there are several csv files.
 Some standard Python package imports needed:
-#
 ```python
 import pandas as pd
 import numpy as np